 Polishing Waste Stabilization Ponds

-The Licensee shall submit to the Board, within sixty (60) days of completion of the geotechnical inspection referred to in Part I, Item 12, a Geotechnical Engineer’s Report that shall include a cover letter from the Licensee outlining an implementation plan to address the recommendations of the Geotechnical Engineer.
+The Licensee shall submit to the Board, within sixty (60) days of completion of the geotechnical inspection referred to in Part I, Item 12, a Professional Engineer’s Report that shall include a cover letter from the Licensee outlining an implementation plan to address the recommendations of the Professional Engineer.

-The Licensee shall monitor and report to an Inspector, Seepage from all facilities designed to contain, withhold, divert or retain Water or Wastes and submit the results and an interpretation of the Seepage monitoring carried out, in the Annual Report required under Part B, Item 4.
+The Licensee shall monitor and report to an Inspector, unanticipated (per designs prepared by a Professional Engineer) Seepage from all facilities designed to contain, withhold, divert or retain Water or Wastes and submit the results and an interpretation of the Seepage monitoring carried out, in the Annual Report required under Part B, Item 4.

 The Licensee shall obtain a digital photographic record of all the watercourse crossings before, during, and after the completion of construction as required under Schedule D, Item 1.

-The Licensee shall submit to an Analyst for approval, within six (6) months of the Licence issuance, an updated Quality Assurance / Quality Control Plan that includes sampling and analysis requirements and addresses additional monitoring required under the ERP and/or changes to the Project.
-This Plan shall be developed in accordance with the 1996 Quality Assurance (QA) and Quality Control (QC) Guidelines for Use by Class “A” Licensees in Meeting SNP Requirements and for Submission of a QA / QC Plan (INAC).
+The Licensee shall implement the Quality Assurance / Quality Control Plan as accepted by the Board under Part B, Item 14 and Appendix K. This Plan shall be maintained in accordance with current Standard Methods and the the 1996 Quality Assurance (QA) and Quality Control (QC) Guidelines for Use by Class “A” Licensees in Meeting SNP Requirements and for Submission of a QA / QC Plan (INAC).

-If the Analyst does not approve the Plan referred to in Part I, Item 16, the Licensee shall revise the Plan and resubmit to the Analyst for approval.

 The Licensee shall annually review the approved Quality Assurance/Quality Control plan and modify it as necessary.
 Proposed modifications shall be submitted to an Analyst for approval.